GJSayers/GS-Bio/READMEGSBIO.md

 As a Potential Collaborator, I want to be able to see Gemma's strengths  and be able to contafct her directly through the site and have easy access to her portfolio and social media pages.
 I want to be able to submit a project request.

+Features;

+Home Page:

+The homepage allows users to get a first impression of Gemma, whilst containing calls to action for the needs of the user.
+From the home page, the user can direct to the following pages in one click, Contact, Postfolio, Work History.

+Contact Page:

+The contact page contains a form to submit for general contact or project request.